polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Trie (Patricia Merkle Tree)

-An data structure that is used to represents sets of items where:
+An data structure that is used to represent sets of items where:

 - a cryptographic digest of the dataset is needed; and/or
 - it is cheap to recompute the digest with incremental changes to the dataset even when it is very